TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 ## IV.
 Deeper Analysis and Visualization

 When it comes to jobs the first thing that we want to look at is our age distribution.
-This is an imporatant step in our EDA process as we would like to get an idea of how old or young our these individuals in our entire dataset as it might give us a good place to start.
+This is an important step in our EDA process as we would like to get an idea of how old or young our these individuals in our entire dataset as it might give us a good place to start.
 We are only interested in exploring individuals in the workforce that are older than 18, so all of the forward analysis will take this constraint into consideration.

 ```r